 The main preview exhibition at the Sebastopol Center for the Arts opens Thursday, Sept.
 28, 2017 with a reception from 6-8 p.m., and runs through Oct.
-16. A single piece of original art by each of the participating artists will be on display.
+22. A single piece of original art by each of the participating artists will be on display.
 Because it can sometimes be difficult to decide which artists to visit based just on the small photos provided in the tour's full-color catalog, the preview exhibition provides an in-person overview.

 "You can actually see the brush strokes, the texture, and all those things that are hard to see in the catalog," Baker says.
 "You can see the artist's skill and technique. ...
 A lot of people bring their catalogs to this show, and mark off the artists whose studios they want to visit."